Leaders accuse parliament of shoddy work in sugar probe

-Sugar politics took centre stage at the burial of former Kenya Sugar Board boss Francis Chahonyo in Hombala village, Vihiga County on Saturday.
+Sugar politics took centre stage at the burial of former Kenya Sugar Board boss Francis Chahonyo in Hombala village, Vihiga County yesterday.

 Leaders demanded that the parliamentary committees probing the matter be surcharged for doing a shoddy job.